-Furnished with this decree and this order which it was thought would have tranquilized all minds, Maillard, Madeleine Chambry, and a thousand of the women had set out on their return to Paris.
+Furnished with this decree and this order, which it was thought would have tranquillized all minds, Maillard, Madeleine Chambry, and a thousand of the women had set out on their return to Paris.

 Just beyond the first houses of Versailles they met Lafayette, who, pressed by Gilbert, was riding at full speed, having ordered the National Guards to follow him as quickly as possible.

-"Long live the king!" cried Maillard and the women, waving the decrees above their heads.
+Long live the king! cried Maillard and the women, waving the decrees above their heads.

-"What was it, then, you were saying to me of the dangers to which his majesty is exposed?" said Lafayette, with astonishment.
-"Come on, general, come on!" cried Gilbert, continuing to urge him onward, "you shall yourself judge of And Lafayette spurred on his horse.
+What was it, then, you were saying to me of the dangers to which his Majesty is exposed? said Lafayette, with astonishment.

+Come on, General, come on! cried Gilbert, continuing to urge him onwards; you shall yourself judge of them.

+And Lafayette spurred on his horse.